spdk/spdk/scripts/perf/nvmf/README.md

 ### num_cores
 List of CPU cores to assign for running SPDK NVMe-OF Target process.
 Can specify exact core numbers or ranges, eg:
 [0, 1, 10-15].
-### nvmet_dir
+### nvmet_bin
-Path to directory with nvmetcli application.
+Path to nvmetcli application executable.
 If not provided then system-wide package will be used by default.
 Not used if "mode" is set to "spdk".
 ### num_shared_buffers
 Number of shared buffers to use when creating transport layer.